Settings and profiles for your private GPT

 If the above is not working, you might want to try other ways to set an env variable in your window’s terminal.

-Once you’ve set this environment variable to the desired profile, you can simply launch your privateGPT, and it will run using your profile on top of the default configuration.
+Once you’ve set this environment variable to the desired profile, you can simply launch your PrivateGPT, and it will run using your profile on top of the default configuration.

 Reference